Yellowen/Susanoo/README.md

 # Susanoo

 Susanoo is a meta framework to create and develop hybrid mobile applications.
 By using Susanoo you will work in a familiar environment especially if you are a Ruby developer.
-Susanoo uses Apache Cordova.
+<br>Susanoo uses Apache Cordova.

 ## Installation